ohsherli/ohsherli.github.io/resume.md

 # Summarised Resume / CV

 ## Profile
-Interdisciplinary researcher with a focus on neuroscience and  computational biology and prior experience in biochemistry, molecular biology, and neuroimaging.
+Interdisciplinary researcher with a focus on neuroscience and  computational biology and experience in biochemistry, molecular biology, and neuroimaging.
+Currently a postdoctoral research fellow at the University of British Columbia.
 Personal interest in scientific communication and in mentoring future scientists.

 ## Education
-### PhD, Nanyang Technological University (NTU), Singapore (Jan 2021–Jul 2025)
+### PhD, Nanyang Technological University (NTU), Singapore (Jan 2021–Aug 2025)
 * Interdisciplinary Graduate Programme in Neuroscience

 ### Bachelor of Science, National University of Singapore (NUS)	(Aug 2016–Apr 2020)